What happens after treatment for childhood leukemia?

 Checkups typically include careful physical exams, lab tests, and sometimes, imaging tests.
 These checkups will usually occur monthly during the first year, and then less often for at least 5 years after therapy.
 After that time, most children see their doctor at least yearly for a checkup.

 If leukemia does recur, it is most often while the child is still being treated or within a year or so after finishing treatment.
 It is unusual for ALL or AML to return if there are no signs of the disease within the next 2 years.

-A benefit of follow-up care is that it gives you a chance to discuss questions and concerns that arise during and after your child's recovery.
+A benefit of follow-up care is that it gives you a chance to discuss questions and concerns that come up during and after your child’s recovery.
 For example, almost any cancer treatment can have side effects.
-Some may last for a few weeks to several months, but others can be permanent.
+Some may last for a few weeks to several months, but others can last a long time.
 It is important to report any new symptoms to the doctor right away, so that the cause can be found and treated, if needed.

 Last Revised: 10/24/2013